BeatsuDev/tibber.py/README.md

 ![Tests 3.9](https://github.com/BeatsuDev/tibber.py/actions/workflows/pytest-version-3.9.yml/badge.svg)
 ![Tests 3.10](https://github.com/BeatsuDev/tibber.py/actions/workflows/pytest-version-3.10.yml/badge.svg)

-A python wrapper module for communication with the [Tibber API](https://developer.tibber.com/).
-This package requires Python 3.9+ (This may be changed in the future to support 3.7+.
-For now the simpler solution was simply to require Python 3.9+) and depends only on aiohttp.
+A python wrapper package for communication with the [Tibber API](https://developer.tibber.com/).
+This package aims to cover all functionalities of the Tibber API.

 ## Installation
+### Install via pip
 ```
 python -m pip install tibber.py
 ```
+### Requirements
+tibber.py depends only on aiohttp.
+As of now, the project requires Python 3.9+ as well (this might change in the future to support Python 3.7+).

 ## Examples
 Getting basic client data: